 Want to learn more?

-If you would like to know more please read our recent paper, “Understanding the Value and Limits of Nature-Based Solutions to Climate Change and Other Global Challenges“
+If you would like to learn more about the role of NbS in climate change adaptation and mitigation, please read our recent paper, “Understanding the Value and Limits of Nature-Based Solutions to Climate Change and Other Global Challenges”

 01 Restoring and protecting forests and wetlands in catchments